aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-projects/working-with-project-properties/_index.md

 {{< gist "aspose-com-gists" "472405ac9bab4502a485ee007b92074c" "Examples-src-main-java-com-aspose-tasks-examples-Projects-WriteMPPProjectSummary-writing-mpp-project-summary.java" >}}

 ## **Fiscal Year Properties**
 The fiscal year is the same as a financial year or budget year.
 It is the dates between which a country, an organization or an individual calculates budgets and taxes.
 Microsoft Project lets users define a fiscal year for projects.
-Aspose.Tasks supports this functionality with properties that allow developers to both read fiscal year properties from existing projects, and set fiscal year properties when creating or working with projects.
+Aspose.Tasks for Java supports this functionality with properties that allow developers to both read fiscal year properties from existing projects, and set fiscal year properties when creating or working with projects.

 The Prj class exposes the FY_START_DATE and FISCAL_YEAR_START properties to manage fiscal year for a project: